 Blond lagers

-The homelands of authentic blond lagers are the Czech Republic, Germany and Austria, though the global spread of the various styles in the late 19th century encouraged a few classic examples in other countries.
+The original homelands of authentic blond lager cross the borders of the Czech Republic, Germany and Austria, though the global spread of the various related styles in the late 19th century led to a few classic examples being found in other European countries, and elsewhere.

 About this guide